top of page

 Brain Breaks - Dance Movements in Place

-• Objective: Boost energy and mood with rhythmic movements.
+• Objective: Boost energy and mood through rhythmic movement.

 Focusing Activities